 What to expect in class

-Video and Audio Lectures, readings, quizzes, midterm exam, final exam, interactive mastery exercises, discussion boards, introductions, and a course readiness course
+Video and audio lectures, readings, quizzes, midterm exam, final exam, interactive mastery exercises, discussion boards, enrichment videos, and other resources

 Exams and grading